 At the time, I only told a few of my hiker friends about my rescue.
 I told Drop n Roll, Bubs, and Joey, who were on the Hayduke a few days ahead of us, but who we got to hang out with/cross paths with in town a number of times.
 I told other friends, later, in person.
 Some stories are better in person anyway- especially because I love impersonating the super-stoked flight nurse bro and his boundless enthusiasm.
 On my blog, instead of writing about the rescue, I said that we’d hitch-hiked into town.
 I did this not because I was ashamed- I’d gotten over that once I was in Page, safe in my motel room, feverish in bed- but because I knew that once word got out about my helicopter rescue, I would be bullied and trashed for it within the long-distance hiking community, and I wanted to delay the inevitable.
 I also felt that, really, it was none of anyone’s business that I was rescued, and the internet was not entitled to judge my decisions, as the internet loves to do, especially when it comes to the people being rescued in the outdoors.
 And- I hate putting this into words because I would rather focus on the more positive aspects of long-distance hiking and all of the wonderful dear friends I’ve made over the years- but there are some really, really bad apples in the long distance hiking community.
 There, I said it.
 There are people who live to bully, troll, and destroy the reputations of others, because of their own guilt/insecurities/I don’t even fucking know/can’t think about it too much or it will surely drive me insane.
 These are people who would be driven out of many other communities for their shady ways, but simply because they’ve walked a lot of miles, they are held up as heros.
 Luckily, there are thousands of people in the long distance hiking community, and SO MANY of them are wonderful.
 But trolls are gonna troll, and I wanted to protect myself, for as long as I could.

-The word that I’d been rescued did eventually get out into the larger community, and I was bullied online by two of these awful people, who started a public thread on facebook saying that I was a “fake hiker” because I’d been rescued off the Hayduke, and that I needed to be called out for it.
+The word that I’d been rescued did eventually get out into the larger community, and I was bullied online by two of these awful people, Lint and Not a Chance, who started a public thread on facebook saying that I was a “fake hiker” because I’d been rescued off the Hayduke, and that I needed to be called out for it.
 Ever since then, gossip about how I’m a “fake hiker” has been making its way back to me.
 For the record- I skipped 50 miles of the PCT each year I hiked it.
 I skipped 100 miles of the CDT when I hiked that trail.
 I write about all these skips when they happen in my blog posts for those trails.
 We each make our own “rules” about what thru-hiking is, and I feel that as long as you’re true to yourself, who really gives a fuck.
 My rule for myself is that if I skip, I write about it in my blog post for that day.
 And I do my best to skip as little as possible.
 For the CDT, I allowed myself to skip 50 miles of paved roadwalking, because fuck that, and then I skipped 50 miles to catch up with my friends after I had giardia.
 Am I a “fake hiker”?
 No, I’m fucking not.
 I’m tough and awesome.
 And neither is anyone else who hikes.
 Long-distance hiking is really hard, in all sorts of different ways for different people, and calling people “fake hikers” is elitist bullshit at its worst.
 And it’s not that hard to ignore the gossip that comes back to me, because none of it is coming from people who I respect.
 And I can only imagine how pathetic these people look, ranting on and on about how I’m a fake hiker, when they could be… hiking?
 Doing absolutely anything else?
 My life is awesome and so full of incredible experiences and wonderful kind brilliant honest ethical people who are like shining stars in the dark endless night and I’m so grateful for them I could cry and I’m actually really really happy right now, but I wanted to write this post because-

 There is no shame in being rescued.